vektort13/AntidetectRouter/README.md

-This is the **alpha** foundation of AntiDetect Router: a scripted, reproducible OpenWrt setup that glues together OpenVPN, advanced DNS behaviour, nftables‑based PBR, and Passwall/Xray/sing‑box into a single VPS‑ready router.
+This is the **beta** foundation of AntiDetect Router: a scripted, reproducible OpenWrt setup that glues together OpenVPN, advanced DNS behaviour, nftables‑based PBR, and Passwall/Xray/sing‑box into a single VPS‑ready router.